Inequity Aversion Pricing over Social Networks: Approximation Algorithms and Hardness Results: Concluding remarks

 \section{Concluding remarks}

 We studied a revenue maximization problem under inequity aversion for the natural class of single-value revenue functions.
 Apart from establishing the first hardness results for this class, we also derived approximation algorithms based on combinatorial and graph-theoretic tools, which improve the state of the art when the set of available prices is small.
-We find this to be a realistic setting as special price offers are usually derived by specific discount and promotion policies.
-Several questions still remain open.
-Even for $k=2$ it is not known if the problem is NP-hard, or whether we can have better approximation ratios.
-Clearly, it would also be very interesting to resolve the approximability for general $k$, i.e., can we have a better than $O(1/H_k)$-approximation for large $k$?
+We find this to be a realistic setting as special price offers are usually small in number, derived by specific discount and promotion policies.
+Clearly, the most interesting open problem is to resolve the approximability for general $k$, i.e., can we have a better than $O(1/H_k)$-approximation for large $k$?
 Exploring further models of negative externalities is another attractive direction that has not been given as much attention as the case of positive externalities.